Questions and Answers

 The John Rex Endowment policy for indirect, or overhead, expenses for grants and contracts is up to 10% for government agencies and colleges/universities.
 501(c)(3) nonprofits that are designated as public charities with an operating budget of $10 million or more also are allowed up to 10%.
 501(c)(3) nonprofits with an operating budget of less than $10 million are allowed up to 15%.

-The John Rex Endowment does not set a minimum or maximum award amount or duration for project grants.
+The John Rex Endowment generally does not set a minimum or maximum award amount or duration for grants.
 However, we do have limits on how much we can award each calendar year.
-Right now, we are limiting payments to all newly awarded grantees at $850,000 for the remainder of 2016 and all of 2017.
 Specific funding area limits are shared in published requests for proposals (RFPs).
 As part of the review process, the proposed budget and timeline is assessed as it relates to the proposed activities and desired outcomes of each project.
 For Nonprofit Capacity Building and Coalition Effectiveness funding, in addition to a maximum for amount requested, all grants will have a 24-month grant term.

 We understand that at times there may be extenuating circumstances that are unpredictable and unavoidable.
 In such cases, an applicant should contact Gladys Hairston immediately (email@example.com) to provide information about the situation and request a one-time allowance.
 Please note that we rarely make exceptions as we want to be fair and equitable to all applicants.
 Thus, we strongly recommend that applicants do not wait until the last moment to submit their application so that they have time to handle unanticipated challenges (e.g., a computer malfunction or difficulty obtaining a required signature).

 Grant applications will only be reviewed according to the schedule detailed in each request for proposals.
-Award decisions for Summer Grant Award Cycle applications will be made in June; for Fall Grant Award Cycle applications, decisions will be made in October; and for Winter Grant Award Cycle applications, decisions will be made in February.
+Award decisions for Fall Grant Award Cycle applications will be made in October, and for Winter Grant Award Cycle applications, decisions will be made in February.

 Who reviews grant applications and makes the award decision?
 (Revised: 9/1/2012)